Blood Feast 2: All U Can Eat

 Blood Feast 2: All U Can Eat is a 2002 slasher splatter film directed by Herschell Gordon Lewis and starring John McConnell, Mark McLachlan, Melissa Morgan, Toni Wynne, and J.P.
 Delahoussaye.
 It is the sequel to the 1963 film Blood Feast.
 Filmed under a working title of Blood Feast 2: Buffet of Blood and using the same grindhouse style as its predecessor, the film continues the story began in the original film, where a grandson of Fuad Ramses attempts to restart his grandfather's catering business.
 The film depicts the killer falling victim to spirit possession by the goddess Ishtar.

 The film was completed a year before its release but had trouble finding a distributor.

 Plot

-Fuad Ramses III (J.P.
-Delahoussaye) returns to Miami to reopen his grandfather's defunct catering company.
-This arouses the interest of the local sheriff (Mark McLachlan), who holds Fuad's family reputation in ill favor.
-Fuad is soon, however, asked to cater the sheriff's wedding by his mother-in-law, Mrs. Lampley (Melissa Morgan), and fiancee, Tiffani (Toni Wynne).
-After finding his grandfather's statue of Ishtar, an Egyptian Babylonian goddess, in a utility closet, he becomes possessed by her evil spirit.
-He then goes on to create the 'blood feast' his grandfather failed to do, by targeting Tiffani's six bridesmaids: Bambi (Christy Brown), Misti (Christina Cuenca), Brandi (Cindy Roubal), Trixie (Kristi Polit), Candi (Jill Rao) and Laci (Michelle Miller) and making them into party food for the wedding.
+Fuad Ramses III returns to Miami to reopen his grandfather's defunct catering company.
+Which arouses the suspicions of Detective Loomis who was the young investigating officer during grandfather Ramses notorious murder spree in 1963.